wwells/Recipes/ai-assets/SPEC.md

 4. **GitHub integration**: Should the app be able to add new images to repo, or just link to existing ones?

 5. **Authentication**: Do you need any access control, or is this just for personal use?

+6. **⚠️ CRITICAL**: How to implement secure GitHub integration without exposing credentials in client-side code?

+7. **Architecture**: Should we move away from pure static site approach to address security concerns?

+8. **Trade-offs**: What's the acceptable balance between UX convenience and security requirements?

 ## Success Criteria
 - [x] Successfully import all 292 existing recipes